kronosGR/Georgios-Katsanakis-semester-project-2/README.md

 * Bootstrap
 * SASS
 * JS components
-* Strapi hosted on heroku and configured to save the images to cloudinary
+* Strapi hosted on heroku and configured to save the images to cloudinary when uploaded through strapi

 ## Notes